dan-da/sn_dbc_mint/README.md

 ## About

-This crate attempts to implement a P2P DBC Mint, built on sn_dbc, with an interactive CLI interface.
+This crate implements a minimal P2P DBC Mint, built on sn_dbc, with an interactive CLI interface.
 Sort of a playground for DBCs and BLS keys.
-This is work-in-progress research and not yet stable.
+It implements both server (mint) and client functionality in a single process.

 A design goal is to be interoperable with Ian Coleman's web BLS tool/playground at: https://iancoleman.io/threshold_crypto_ui/